Kaley Cuoco Kills It On The Squash Court While Flaunting Her Legs In Black Spandex

 Bri wore an all-black look as well.
 She opted for a pair of tight leggings that hugged all of her curves.
 She teamed the pants with a matching sports bra that showcased her muscular build and clung tightly to her ample bust.
 Like her sister, she wore her long, dark locks in a top knot high on her head.

 In the clips, both of the Cuoco sisters ran around quickly, showing off some fancy footwork on the hardwood court as they hit a small ball against a white wall trimmed in red paint.
-The women can be heard screaming and grunting as they try to best one another in the game.
+The women can be heard screaming and grunting as they tried to best one another in the game.

-At the end of the post, Kaley proved that the competition was a friendly one as she was seen laughing heartily and she looking into the camera.
+At the end of the post, Kaley proved that the competition was a friendly one as she was seen laughing heartily while she looked into the camera.
 The close-up of her face also revealed that she opted to sport some protective eye gear for the high-intensity match.

 The update was first posted to Bri’s stories, but was so good that Kaley decided to repost it on her own account.
 In the original video Bri captioned her post “Morning squash anyone,” while she logged the time as 8:37 a.m.
 In the second upload she stated, “but why is squash hilarious.”